Determining hyperbolic 3-manifolds by their surfaces: Introduction

 \section{Introduction}

 The geodesic length spectrum of a Riemannian manifold $M$ is a basic invariant that has been well-studied due to its connection with the geometric and analytic structure of $M$.
-For instance, when $M$ has negative sectional curvature, there is a strong relationship between this spectrum and the eigenvalue spectrum of the Laplace--Beltrami operator (see \cite{DG},\cite{Gan}), and the latter is well known to determine basic geometric/topological invariants like the dimension, volume, and total scalar curvature of $M$.
+When $M$ has negative sectional curvatures, there is a strong relationship between this spectrum and the eigenvalue spectrum of the Laplace--Beltrami operator (see \cite{DG},\cite{Gan}), and the latter is well known to determine basic geometric/topological invariants like the dimension, volume, and total scalar curvature of $M$.

-In this article, we focus on variations of the surface analog of the geodesic length spectrum for closed, orientable, hyperbolic 3--manifolds introduced by the authors in \cite{MR} (see also \cite{LM}, \cite{Meyer}, and \cite{Meyer2}).
+In this article, we focus on variations of the surface analog of the geodesic length spectrum for closed, orientable, hyperbolic 3--manifolds introduced by the authors in \cite{MR} (see also \cite{LM}, \cite{Meyer}).
 We take this theme further and study {\em the full surface spectrum (or set)} of such manifolds (see \S 2 for definitions) which loosely takes into account all of the $\pi_1$--injective surface subgroups of the fundamental group of $M$.
 Our main result can be informally stated as follows (see Theorem \ref{maincor} for the precise statement).

-\begin{theorem} For any closed, orientable, hyperbolic $3$--manifold $M$, there are at most finitely many non-isometric closed, orientable, hyperbolic 3--manifolds with the same surface set as $M$.
+Recall that two Riemannian manifolds $M_1,M_2$ are \emph{commensurable} if there exists a Riemannian manifold $M$ and finite Riemannian covers $M \to M_1,M_2$. \begin{theorem} For any closed, orientable, hyperbolic $3$--manifold $M$, there are at most finitely many non-isometric closed, orientable, hyperbolic 3--manifolds with the same surface set as $M$.
 Furthermore, all such manifolds are commensurable. \end{theorem}